seantywork/seantywork/README.md

 I am uploading some none-docs matters onto [Medium.com](https://medium.com/@seantywork),

 and artifacts produced when writing those may (or may not) be found in this special repository.

+again, refer to /docs of this repository to get a grip

 Added to that, I also have a [Linkedin](https://www.linkedin.com/in/sean-taehoon-yoon/) account, but s**t is hardly given to it.